-Narrowed airways, heart disease, circulatory problems or a loss of alveoli can be the cause of an inadequate supply of oxygen.
+Narrowed airways, heart disease, circulatory problems or a loss of alveoli can be causes of inadequate oxygen supply.

 Pressure reducers, liquid oxygen systems, oxygen concentrators, oxygen filling stations and oxygen saving systems are used for treatment.

-Pressure reducers reduce the pressure from the gas cylinders to the operating pressure required by the patient.
+Pressure reducers reduce the pressure from the gas bottles to the operating pressure required for the patient.

-Liquid oxygen systems allow liquid oxygen to vaporize into gas and make it available to the patient at room temperature.
+Liquid oxygen systems vaporize liquid oxygen into gas and make it available to the patient at room temperature.

-Oxygen concentrators draw in the space flow and filter it into the chemical components.
-The oxygen-enriched air is then passed directly to the patient.
+Oxygen concentrators draw in the room air and filter it into its chemical components.
+The oxygen-enriched air is delivered directly to the patient.

 Oxygen filling stations work on the principle of an oxygen concentrator and extract oxygen from the room air.
-The oxygen obtained is compressed and then filled into a bottle.
+The extracted oxygen is compressed and then filled into a cylinder.